Identification of Gravitational-waves from Extreme Mass Ratio Inspirals: Acknowledgments

 \section{Acknowledgments}

 The authors thank En-Kun Li, Jianwei Mei, Zheng Wu, Han Wang, and Shuo Sun for helpful discussions.
-This work has been supported by Guangdong Major Project of Basic and Applied Basic Research (Grant No. 2019B030302001), the Natural Science Foundation of China (Grants No. 12173104 and No. 12261131504), ATO acknowledges support from the China Postdoctoral Science Foundation (Grant No. 2022M723676).
-The authors acknowledge the uses of the calculating utilities of \textsf{numpy} \cite{vanderWalt:2011bqk}, \textsf{scipy} \cite{Virtanen:2019joe}, and the plotting utilities of \textsf{matplotlib} \cite{Hunter:2007ouj}.
+This work has been supported by Guangdong Major Project of Basic and Applied Basic Research (Grant No. 2019B030302001), the Natural Science Foundation of China (Grants No. 12173104 and No. 12261131504), Hebei Natural Science Foundation with Grant No. A2023201041,Guangdong Basic and Applied Basic Research Foundation(Grant No. 2023A1515030116), ATO acknowledges support from the China Postdoctoral Science Foundation (Grant No. 2022M723676).
+The authors acknowledge the uses of the calculating utilities of \textsf{NUMPY} \cite{vanderWalt:2011bqk}, \textsf{SCIPY} \cite{Virtanen:2019joe}, and the plotting utilities of \textsf{MATPLOTLIB} \cite{Hunter:2007ouj}.